 The mantel over our range is a favorite place to decorate!
 This year I added another little pine tree and a teeny tiny wreath, along with some cedar and eucalyptus branches.

 The trio of little trees creates a simple centerpiece on the kitchen table, and one that can stay all the way through January.
-The little trees are faux and I’ve put them in vintage French terracotta pots.
+The little trees are faux and I’ve put them in vintage French terracotta pots that I found.
 It’s probably one of my favorite things I’ve ever done!

 A few pinecones and more eucalyptus and greenery are added along the linen runner for a simple take on the season.

 Love the vintage pots!
 They really create the French/European casual vibe I was going for – I might have to keep these here all year! 😉

 I hope this simple Christmas decorating has inspired you!
 And thank you so much for stopping by today.
 I know there are a ton of tours this time of year, and I so appreciate you coming here and spending time in my little corner of the internet!